 However, that is not always true.
 The player could have made other actions against the enemy, which are also considered a form of attack, such as casting a spell, or a special attack maneuver, or even healing himself in order to survive.
 These actions are not duplicates, but can still be encapsulated for analysis.
-Since provenance is an analysis from the present to the past, the outcome of the battle is already known and can be used to decide how to encapsulate the combat actions.
+Since provenance is an analysis from the present to the past, the outcome of the battle is already known and can be used to decide which actions were relevant.
 If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified to just one node saying that the player attacked the enemy and was victorious.
-However, if the combat was challenging or the player lost, it will be interesting to preserve the action nodes for analysis so the player can analyze the combat and decide what and when something went wrong.
+However, if the combat was challenging or the player lost, it is interesting to preserve the action nodes for analysis so the player can deeply understand the combat and decide what and when something went wrong.

 Evaluation

+The proposed framework was instantiated in a Software Engineering education game named Software Development Manager (SDM) (KOHWALTER et al., 2011).
+The goal of SDM is to allow undergraduate students to understand the existing cause-effect relationships in software development.
+As so, the adoption of provenance becomes an important instrument to better support knowledge acquisition.

-To implement the proposed provenance framework for games, the authors decided to use a Software Engineering education game known as Software Development Manager (SDM), proposed by (KOHWALTER et al., 2011), for its code familiarity and past experiences.
-In SDM, the player has a team of employees which are used to develop software according to contracts made with customers.
+In SDM, the player has a team of employees that are used to develop software according to contracts made with customers.
 The gameplay and game mechanics are modeled presenting possibilities to the player to decide strategies for development and define the roles for each staff member.
-As any contract, the software may have requirements that must be followed during development.
+As in any contract, software have requirements that must be followed during development.
 From a gameplay point of view, these requirements help to balance the mechanics and rules.
 When the software is completed and delivered to the customer, there is a quality assessment of the software and a project completion payment accordingly to the product quality.

-Since SDM focus in people management, the main element of the game are the employees, which represent the player’s labor force.
-Since employees take a very important role, several features are used in the game.
-These features include changes in possible roles that an employee can perform and the attributes used to calculate the employee’s performance.
+Since SDM focuses in people management, the main element of the game are the employees, which represent the player’s labor force.
+Employees can perform different roles (manager, analyst, designer, programmer, etc.), which valorizes attributes used to calculate the employee’s performance.
 Another element present in the game is specialization, used to define the employee working competence.
 With the specialization system, it is possible for employees to undergo training to learn new sets of skills.
 Also the concepts of working hours, morale, and stamina are used to modify the employee’s productivity.

-Figure 6 show a simplified version of SDM’s class diagram focusing on the employee, showing his human attributes, types of specializations and the possibility of training to acquire specializations, and that the employee is affect by other employees that belong to the staff team.
-In small details, it also illustrates the project and its characteristics and requirement.
+Figure 6 show a simplified version of SDM’s class diagram focusing on the employee, showing his human attributes, types of specializations, the possibility of training to acquire specializations, and that the employee is affect by other employees that belong to the staff team.
+It also illustrates the project and its characteristics and requirement.

 Figure 6: SDM's simplified class diagram.
 Adapted from (KOHWALTER et al., 2011).